Tubitv/envoy-node/README.md

 ## Context store

+> NOTE: experimental feature, still investigating if there is memory leak issue.

 Are you finding it's too painful for you to propagate the context information through function calls' parameter?

 If you are using Node.js V8, here is a solution for you: